spacetelescope/jwst/docs/index.rst

-This package allows users to run and configure the calibration pipeline themselves for custom processing of JWST data, either :ref:`from the command line <run_from_strun>` with ``strun`` or :ref:`from a Python script via the public API <run_from_python>`.
+This package allows users to run and configure the calibration pipeline themselves for custom processing of JWST data, either :ref:`from the command line <run_from_strun>` with ``strun`` or from Python with :ref:`pipeline and step functions and classes <run_from_python>` in the ``jwst`` package (see `this curated set of Jupyter notebooks <https://jwst-docs.stsci.edu/jwst-science-calibration-pipeline/jwst-pipeline-notebooks>`_ for example usage).
-Additionally, this package provides :ref:`JWST datamodel classes <jwst-data-models>`, the recommended method for reading and writing JWST data files in Python.
+Additionally, the ``jwst`` package provides :ref:`JWST datamodel classes <jwst-data-models>`, the recommended method for reading and writing JWST data files in Python.

 .. note::